enriclluelles/route_translator/README.md

         sold: vendues
     ```

 4. Your namespaces are translated!
-Here's the output of your `rake routes` now:
+Here's the output of your `bundle exec rails routes` now:

     ```
                Prefix Verb URI Pattern                           Controller#Action